 Browse some points of interest around us – narrow your search by selecting checkboxes and click on an icon for further information.
 A list will also be presented below the map – click on a place name and it will open on the map.

 A fascinating combination of medieval monastery and family home.
 Many of its 12th century features, including the Cloisters and vaulted Undercroft (in use today as a tea room) are beautifully preserved.
 Award winning garden.

 Spectacular formal valley gardens beside 16th-17th century manor.
 Pools, orangery, fine views and walks.
 Voted 'The Nation's Finest Manor House' by Country Life magazine.

 Athelhampton is one of the finest 15th centrury manor houses and is surrounded by one of the great architectural gardens of England.
-The Grade I Listed garden, dating from c1891, is full of vistas and gains much from the fountains and River Piddle flowing through.
-The walled gardens include the world- famous topiary pyramids and collections of tulips, roses, magnolias, clematis and lilies.
+The Grade I Listed garden dating from c.
+1891 includes the world famous topiary pyramids and collections of tulips, roses, magnolias, clematis and lilies.

 The lovely 35 acre formal gardens were created between 1915 and 1922 within the existing framework of an eighteenth century Capability Brown style parkland setting and the vestiges of a Victorian garden.

 Set over 8 acres the gardens hold the National Plant Collection of Water Lilies with a Claude Monet style Japanese Bridge, Tropical House, Woodland Walks and Museum.

 Kingston Lacy is an elegant 17th century Italian inspired country mansion set in attractive formal gardens and extensive parkland.